fly-apps/nodejs-planetscale-read-replicas/docs/GUIDE.md

 Since we are providing only one connection string, that _must_ be for the primary database.
 But if we are only providing the connection string for the primary database, any read replicas will _never_ be used.

+The further away the app is from the primary database, the greater the latency will be.

 We can do better.

 ### Use one database URL for reads and another for writes